Monday 9 September

 Brick built mausoleum- didn't want any decorations.

-Water museum - obviously water was very unoittdyghjk
+Water museum - obviously water was (and still is!) a very prized commodity.

 Another hostal for travellers.